Wayne Swan

-Wayne Maxwell Swan (born 30 June 1954) is an Australian politician serving as the 25th and current National President of the Labor Party since 2018, previously serving as the 14th deputy prime minister of Australia and the deputy leader of the Labor Party from 2010 to 2013, and the treasurer of Australia from 2007 to 2013.
+Wayne Maxwell Swan (born 30 June 1954) is an Australian politician who served as the 25th National President of the Labor Party since 2018, previously serving as the 14th deputy prime minister of Australia and the deputy leader of the Labor Party from 2010 to 2013, and the treasurer of Australia from 2007 to 2013.

 Swan was first elected to the House of Representatives in 1993 for Lilley in Queensland, although he lost this seat in 1996.
 He regained the seat in 1998 and represented it until retiring in 2019.
 Following Labor's victory in 2007, Swan was appointed Treasurer of Australia by Prime Minister Kevin Rudd.
 In this position, he played a key role in Australia's response to the 2008 financial crisis and the Great Recession.
 In 2010, after Julia Gillard became Prime Minister, Swan was elected unopposed as Labor's deputy leader and was subsequently sworn in as Deputy Prime Minister.
 In 2011, Swan was named Finance Minister of the Year by Euromoney magazine, joining Paul Keating as the only Australian Treasurer to have been awarded that title.
-After Rudd successfully challenged Gillard for the leadership in June 2013, Swan resigned from the Cabinet.
+After Rudd successfully challenged Gillard for the leadership in June 2013, Swan resigned from Cabinet.

 Early life and career

 Swan was born and educated in Nambour, Queensland.
 He attended Nambour State High School and graduated in 1972.
 Kevin Rudd attended the same school at the same time, though was three years younger than Swan and the two did not know each other.

 Swan won a Commonwealth scholarship to study Public Administration at the University of Queensland, where he resided at Emmanuel College and graduated with a Bachelor of Arts.
 After graduating he worked as a lecturer in the Department of Management at the Queensland Institute of Technology.
-From 1978 to 1980, Swan acted as a policy adviser to Labor Leader Bill Hayden, and from 1983 to 1984 was an adviser to Government Ministers Mick Young and Kim Beazley.
+From 1978 to 1980, Swan acted as a policy adviser to Labor Leader Bill Hayden, and from 1983 to 1984 was an adviser to government ministers Mick Young and Kim Beazley.
 He led the Queensland Labor Party campaign during the 1989 Queensland state election, where Labor won a landslide victory, ending 32 years of National Party rule with Wayne Goss elected Premier.
-He was also campaign director for the 1992 state election, working as the State Secretary of Queensland Labor from 1991 to 1993.
+He was also campaign director for the 1992 state election, working as the state secretary of Queensland Labor from 1991 to 1993.